 Group health insurance coverage is available to all district employees.
 The district's contribution to employee insurance premiums is determined annually by the board of trustees.
-Detailed descriptions of insurance coverage, prices, and eligibility requirements are provided to all employees in a separate booklet entitled WTXEBC.

-The health insurance plan year is from 09/01/2023 through 08/31/2024.
+The health insurance plan year is from September 1 through August 31.
 New employees must complete enrollment forms within the first 31 days of employment.
 Current employees can make changes in their insurance coverage during Open Enrollment in July and August or if there is a qualifying event during the year.
 Employees should contact Financial Benefits Services for more information.